 Relay circuit symbol

-The circuit symbols for electromechanical relays can vary somewhat - like most circuit symbols.
+Unfortunately, the circuit symbols for electromechanical relays can vary somewhat.
 The most widely used format shows the relay coil as a box, and the contacts are placed close by as shown below.

 Other circuits, especially new that may be a bit older may show the relay coil as an actual coil.
 Although this does not conform to the latest relay circuit symbol standards, it may nevertheless be seen in some instances and it describes the inside of the relay well.